-I was recently contacted by the folks at JSG Oceana Glass Company, a subsidiary of Jeanette Specialty Glass, to review their Borosilicate glass bakeware set, which consists of a 9.5 Inch Pie Dish, a large 3 Quart Casserole Dish and a 9 Inch x 13 Inch Baking Dish.
+I was recently contacted by the folks at JSG Oceana Borosilicate Glass Company, a subsidiary of Jeanette Specialty Glass.
+They asked me to review their Borosilicate glass bakeware set, which consists of a 9.5 Inch Pie Dish, a large 3 Quart Casserole Dish and a 9 Inch x 13 Inch Baking Dish.

 Note: I was not compensated for this product review, and the views and opinions are my own.

 Most glass bakeware is made from soda lime glass, which is relatively inexpensive, chemically stable, and reasonably hard.
-Unfortunately, it’s not shatter-proof so you need to take care not to drop it and it can explode when under extreme oven temperature.
+Unfortunately, it’s not shatter-proof.
+You need to take care not to drop it.
+Cheap glass bakeware can explode when under extreme oven temperature.

 JSG Oceana Glass Bakeware is made from Hard Roc Borosilicate glass,which is a hard heat resistant, scratch resistant and shatter-proof manufactured glass made with silica and boron trioxide, that was originally developed in Germany in the late 19th century, and produces a tough industrial-grade glass.